Niimraa/Niimraa/README.md

 ```
 {
   "name" : "Haleema Ahmed",
-  "school" : "University of Saskatchewan",
   "major" : "Computer Science",
   "minor" : "Mathematics",
-  "year" : "third year",
-  "prev-experience" : ["FIFA","Ubineer", "CaseStudyU", "The Canadian Hub for Applied and Social Research ", "University Of Saskatchewan"],
   "goal" : "to create softwares that helps the world"
 }
 ```